MicrosoftDocs/visualstudio-docs/docs/azure/azure-sql-database-add-connected-service.md

    ![Screenshot showing "Specify connection string" screen.](./media/vs-2022/connect-to-azure-sql-database-light.png)

    > [!NOTE]
-   > With Visual Studio 2022 version 17.12 and later, this procedure uses Microsoft Entra passwordless authentication to connect to the database.
+   > With Visual Studio 2022 version 17.12 and later, this procedure uses Microsoft Entra managed identity, a passwordless authentication method, to connect to the database.
 The warning on this screen means that you need to perform a manual step in the Azure Portal after completing this procedure in Visual Studio.
 See [Microsoft Entra authentication](#microsoft-entra-authentication).

 1. Choose whether you want the connection string stored in a local secrets file, or in [Azure Key Vault](/azure/key-vault), and then choose **Next**.